New Delhi [India], Oct.06 (ANI

 In its October 1 Special General Meeting, the BCCI had accepted many of the "significant recommendations" of the Lodha Committee, however, it excluded the important ones which have been bone of contention between the cricket body and the Lodha Panel.

 The recommendations, which have still not been accepted by the 30-member committee, include one-state one-vote, age limit of 70 years, cooling-off period of three years which included the tenure of the administrators, continue with the five-selectors and keeping to retaining the powers of the president and secretary as per the earlier constitution of the board.

 Defending its action, the BCCI

-today informed the Supreme Court, "a meeting comprising all members took place and several recommendations of the Lodha Committee were rejected by voting".
+said, "a meeting comprising all members took place, and several recommendations of the Lodha Committee were rejected by voting".
 (ANI